Help the Government of Canada organize its website!

 In the Northwest Territories, more than 12 million hectares (8.9% of the territories as of 2010) are designated as protected.
-Environment Canada maintains 5 protected areas in the Northwest Territories, all Migratory Bird Sanctuaries (MBSs), comprising more than 2 million hectares of the territories' protected lands and waters.
+Environment Canada maintains 5 protected areas in the Northwest Territories, all Migratory Bird Sanctuaries (MABs), comprising more than 2 million hectares of the territories' protected lands and waters.
 Although currently there are no National Wildlife Areas (NWAs), a number of candidate sites are under evaluation.

 Further information on candidate protected areas is available on the Northwest Territories Protected Areas Strategy website.

 Map of Environment Canada's Protected Areas in the Northwest Territories

 Map showing the number of Environment Canada’s protected areas in the Northwest Territories – 5 Migratory Bird Sanctuaries (MBSs).

 List of Protected Areas in the Northwest Territories

 The table below contains information about the MBSs shown on the map above.
 In addition to the name, year of establishment, and size of each protected area, the table indicates how these sites fit into national and international networks of conservation areas.
 The following entities may be noted: